solarkennedy/ether_house/README.md

 * Make the hardware
 * Pick secrets (API keys + MAC addresses)
 * Program the arduino with a particular house\_id and api key
-* Run the server with syncronized secrets
+* Run the server with synchronized secrets

 #### Syslog